-The market values of securities or other investments owned by the Fund will go up or down, sometimes rapidly or unpredictably.
+Market The market values of securities or other investments owned by the Fund will go up or down, sometimes rapidly or unpredictably.
 The Fund's investments may decline in value due to factors affecting individual issuers (such as the results of supply and demand), or sectors within the securities markets.
 The value of a security or other investment also may go up or down due to general market conditions that are not specifically related to a particular issuer, such as real or perceived adverse economic conditions, changes in interest rates or exchange rates, or adverse investor sentiment generally.
+Furthermore, events involving limited liquidity, defaults, non-performance or other adverse developments that affect one industry, such as the financial services industry, or concerns or rumors about any events of these kinds, have in the past and may in the future lead to market-wide liquidity problems, may spread to other industries, and could negatively affect the value and liquidity of the Fund's investments.
 In addition, unexpected events and their aftermaths, such as the spread of diseases; natural, environmental or man-made disasters; financial, political or social disruptions; terrorism and war; and other tragedies or catastrophes, can cause investor fear and panic, which can adversely affect the economies of many companies, sectors, nations, regions and the market in general, in ways that cannot necessarily be foreseen.
 During a general downturn in the securities markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that securities or other investments held by the Fund will participate in or otherwise benefit from the advance.